 Design and screen: good things etc

 The Huawei P40 is smaller and lighter than the P40 Pro.
-It’s actually incredibly cute, a bit short and stout, though still built like a unit - glass on the front and back plus a buffed metal frame; this thing could do some damage.
+It’s actually incredibly cute, a bit short and stout, though still built like a unit - glass on the front and back plus a buffed metal frame; this thing is premium yet robust.

 Design-wise, Huawei’s colours are more standout than those of the S20 series, with our favourite - a breathing crystal, as found on the original P30 Pro, not to mention a traditional black version, and ocean blue, which is the colour option we got our mitts on.
 All these are high on gloss and fingerprint loving.